gkinsman/gkinsman.github.io/_posts/2019-01-14-Testing-Background-Services.md

    A common use case for for .NET Core 2.1's `BackgroundService` (or its IHostedService interface) is to run a loop that waits for some work to do, and then sleeps for a little while.
 Testing them can be a slight challenge, however.
 ---

-<pre><sub><sup>Updates:
+Updates:

+-  April 2022: I no longer recommend this as a good way to test background services due to its complexity and invasiveness.
+These days I recommend waiting for side effects to occur from the outside.
+I'm leaving this post up as a record of what I did do at one point.
+Thanks for reading!

-- 6 Feb 2019 - Fixed a bug with ManualResetAwaiter in which it wouldn't accurately wait for loops to wrap around.
+- February 2019 - Fixed a bug with ManualResetAwaiter in which it wouldn't accurately wait for loops to wrap around.
 I've reworked it slightly to reduce the number of cases it needs to handle.
-</sup></sub></pre>

 A common use case for for .NET Core 2.1's `BackgroundService` (or its IHostedService interface) is to run a loop that waits for some work to do, and then sleeps for a little while.
 It might look something like this, using a contrived example of incrementing numbers: